-Involvement key to success for international student in Everett
+Involvement is key to success for international student in Everett

 “My classroom experience working with actual clients and industry professionals gave me hands-on knowledge and skills that better prepared me for my career,” Sapphire Chan said.
 The Washington State University graduate now puts that experience to work as the communications coordinator for Urban Architecture in Seattle.